zombified/slicerss/README.md

 # SliceRSS

+**2013/10/29** The project is in the process of being changed radically.
+It's being transformed into a tool that pulls down and manages more static content.
+The goal is to remove the need for a database to store content, and to have better utilities for managing feeds from the command line.
+All of the points about what this project tries to do is mostly going to stay the same -- just the mechanism by which it does so is changing.

-This is a really basic RSS/Atom fetcher + reader.
+This is a really basic, *personal* RSS/Atom fetcher + reader.
 It is not intended to have a lot of features, or have multiple users.

 Here are a few things that this project tries to adhere to: